Porsche 911 Carrera S 992.1 (2019–2024) Wheel Fitment Guide

 Porsche uses R14 ball seat (spherical) lug bolts on all modern water-cooled 911s including the 992.
 Most aftermarket wheels — particularly those designed for BMW or other European fitments — specify a 60° conical seat.
 Running ball seat bolts in a conical seat wheel results in point contact rather than full surface engagement, preventing proper wheel seating and potentially causing bolts to loosen under load.
 This is a genuine safety issue.
 Before purchasing any aftermarket wheel for the 992 S, confirm the wheel’s seat type and purchase matching M14×1.5 ball seat bolts.
 Many reputable wheel manufacturers offer Porsche-specific ball seat hardware.
 Some 992 owners also perform a stud conversion using aftermarket wheel studs and lug nuts, which makes wheel changes faster and allows use of a wider range of aftermarket hardware.

 Yes — significantly.
-The standard steel brakes on the 992.1 Carrera S use 350x34mm front calipers that clear both 19″ and 20″ front wheels.
-The optional PCCB ceramic brake upgrade uses 410x34mm front calipers — substantially larger — requiring a minimum 20″ front wheel.
+The standard steel brakes on the 992.1 Carrera S use 350×34mm front calipers that clear both 19″ and 20″ front wheels.
+The optional PCCB ceramic brake upgrade uses 410×34mm front calipers — substantially larger — requiring a minimum 20″ front wheel.
 19″ front wheels will not clear PCCB calipers under any circumstances.
 PCCB-equipped cars are identifiable by yellow calipers.
-If your 992 S has PCCBs, every aftermarket wheel you consider must be 20″ or larger at the front.
+If your 992 S has PCCBs, every aftermarket wheel under consideration will need to be 20″ or larger at the front.
 The 19/20″ aftermarket performance setup in this guide is therefore only suitable for standard-steel-brake cars.
-Apex Wheels’ 3D-scan verified data confirms these brake clearance thresholds.
+These brake clearance thresholds are documented across 992 specialist installer fitment data.

 The only wheel fitment difference between the Carrera S and the base Carrera is the standard delivery wheel.
 The S ships standard on the 20/21″ Carrera S Design wheel, while the base Carrera ships standard on the smaller 19/20″ setup.
 Every other fitment variable — wheel well geometry, bolt pattern, center bore, brake specs, lug bolt spec, and all optional wheel packages — is completely identical.
-Apex Wheels confirms “the wheels for the 992 Carrera, S, 4, 4S, and T are the same.”
-Any aftermarket wheel confirmed for the base Carrera will fit the Carrera S, 4S, and Targa 4S without modification.
+Specialist 992 fitment guides confirm wheels are interchangeable across the 992 Carrera, S, 4, 4S, and T. Any aftermarket wheel confirmed for the base Carrera will fit the Carrera S, 4S, and Targa 4S without modification.

 Yes.
 The 992 uses a direct TPMS system with physical pressure sensors inside each wheel.
 When swapping to aftermarket wheels, these sensors must be transferred from your OEM wheels to the new wheels or replaced with compatible sensors.
 This differs from some other performance cars that use indirect TPMS and require no sensor management.
 Factor TPMS transfer or replacement cost into your aftermarket wheel budget — typically $50–$150 per wheel depending on sensor brand and whether programming is included.
 After any sensor change, recalibrate via the Porsche Communication Management (PCM) system.

 160 Nm (118 lb-ft) for the current black lug bolts, which are standard hardware on the 992 generation.
-This applies to both OEM and aftermarket wheels — as Apex Wheels notes, torque values are dictated by the wheel bolt hardware specification rather than whether the wheel itself is OEM or aftermarket.
-If performing a stud conversion, follow the torque specification provided by the stud conversion manufacturer.
+This applies to both OEM and aftermarket wheels — torque values are dictated by the wheel bolt hardware specification rather than whether the wheel itself is OEM or aftermarket.
+If performing a stud conversion, owners follow the torque specification provided by the stud conversion manufacturer.

 In practice, no — for reputable aftermarket wheel brands.
 Rear-axle steering (RAS) is standard on the Carrera S and optional on the Carrera 4S and Targa 4S.
-Apex Wheels confirms all their 20″ and 21″ wheels are optimized to clear the 992.1 rear axle steering actuators.
-The concern arises with wheels that have an unusually narrow inner barrel profile.
-When ordering aftermarket wheels for a 992.1 with rear axle steering, confirm RAS clearance with the wheel manufacturer — any reputable brand will have this documented.
+The RAS actuators sit inboard of the wheel and hub assembly.
+Most established aftermarket wheel manufacturers design their 20″ and 21″ 992 wheels to clear the rear axle steering actuators.
+The concern arises with wheels that have an unusually narrow inner barrel profile or extreme spoke geometry that protrudes further inboard than typical.
+For 992.1 cars with RAS, owners commonly confirm rear axle steering clearance with the wheel manufacturer — reputable brands have this documented.

 Mechanically possible but not recommended and not common in the 992.1 Carrera S community.
 The 992 is engineered around a staggered configuration — wider rear wheel and tire than front — to balance the rear-engined weight distribution and maximize rear traction.
 Running equal front and rear sizes disrupts this balance and eliminates the rear traction advantage the wider 305-section rear provides.
 For owners who occasionally need to rotate tires, the practical solution most 992 S owners use is maintaining a summer 20/21″ staggered set and a separate 19/20″ winter set rather than a square setup.
 All OEM and documented aftermarket configurations in this guide are staggered.